 5. Emmit Smith (American Football)

-Now this feat of sporting prowess during injury is seriously impressive, and certainly not a tale for the faint hearted.
+Now this feat of sporting prowess during injury is seriously impressive, and certainly not a tale for the faint-hearted.
 In 1993 Dallas Cowboys player Emmit Smith suffered a dislocated shoulder during the first half of the regular season finale against the New York Giants following a hard fall.
 The hit caused a separated shoulder and severe sprain.
 However to the astonishment of the crowd, Smith continued to play in spite of his explicit injury - his arm hanging limp.
 If this feat wasn't awe-inspiring enough, Smith led his team to victory, securing the Cowboys' pivotal 16-13 pivotal win over the Giants at Giants Stadium, accruing over 160 yards during the course of the game.
 Awe-inspiring yet grimace-inducing, watching Smith's incredible injured performance is a testament to defying the odds to achieve big.
 Smith's introduction to the Pro Football Hall of Fame in 2010 was undoubtedly a well earned accolade.

 6. Kerri Strug (Gymnast)

 Olympic gymnast Kerri Strug truly displayed her prowess as part of the Magnificent Seven woman's gymnastics team representing the USA at the 1996 Olympic games.
 In the team competition - previously dominated by Russian victory, and never previously won by America - the Russians secured a narrow lead.
 The outcome of the event and title came down to the final rotation.
-Following flawed performances by her team mates, Strug was the last US team gymnast to take to the fault.
+Following flawed performances by her teammates, Strug was the last US team gymnast to take to the vault.
 Due to under-rotating her first attempt, Strug endured a fall and damaged her ankle.
 If the US were to cinch the gold from the Russians, Strug had to land a second vault on her feet.
 With her chronic ankle injury causing her to limp to the end of the runway to participate in her second attempt, Strug managed to land the vault on both feet - albeit briefly, before hopping on to her uninjured foot, whilst saluting the judges.
 Following her successful landing, Strug almost instantly collapsed, requiring assistance to leave the vaulting platform.
-Nonetheless, her awe-inspiring feat of determination and sporting prowess was enough to secure the olympic gold medal for the USA.
-Storage was carried to the award podium to receive her medal with her team mates, after which she was treated for a third-degree lateral sprain and tendon damage.
+Nonetheless, her awe-inspiring feat of determination and sporting prowess was enough to secure the Olympic gold medal for the USA.
+Storage was carried to the award podium to receive her medal with her teammates, after which she was treated for a third-degree lateral sprain and tendon damage.
 Unsurprisingly Strug was recognised as a national sporting hero, meeting with President Bill Clinton, appearing on US talk shows and lauded as an icon for sporting prowess.